Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

 This guide will advise you on how to manage and play RPG Maker MV/MZ natively on Linux.

 ## Prepare the game files
 1. Create a new folder, this will be where you store your game.
-I will can it `game_dir` in this guide.
+I will name it `game_dir` in this guide.

 2. Copy the `www` folder and the `package.json` file to the `game_dir`.